Shinzo Abe's party sweeps to election victory in Japan days after his assassination: NHK - KESQ

 The shooting has shocked Japan, a country long regarded as one of the world’s safest.

+The office has set up an altar for the public to lay flowers at their office in Yamaguchi, and will add a space for incense tomorrow, it said.

-Mourners in Japan have gathered and placed flowers at a makeshift memorial in Nara close to where he was gunned down.
+In the days since Abe’s death, mourners in Nara have gathered and placed flowers at a makeshift memorial close to where he was gunned down.

 Abe was Japan’s longest-serving prime minister, having held office from 2006 to 2007, then again from 2012 to 2020, when he stepped down citing health reasons.
 But even after his resignation, Abe remained an influential figure in the country’s political landscape and continued to campaign for the LDP.